blynkkk/blueprints/Access OpenWrt Router Remotely/README.md

 I assume that you already know:

-- How to open and use a SSH terminal on your OpenWrt router
+- How to open and use an SSH terminal on your OpenWrt router
 - How to upload/edit files on your router (using FileZilla or scp/sftp)
 - How to work with the Linux console